Achievable logoAchievable logo

 dtdS=k

-where k is some constant representing the rate. of increase in shoe size per unit time.
+where k is a constant representing the rate of increase in shoe size per unit time.

 Verifying solutions

-A solution to a differential equation is a function whose derivatives satisfy the differential equation.
+A solution to a differential equation is a function that makes the equation true when you substitute the function and its derivatives into the equation.

 1. The function